sebastiandedeyne/sebastiandedeyne.com/content/posts/strawberry-jelly.md

 Congratulations, you've made your own jelly!
 It also tastes 10x better than store-bought jars.
 You can tweak ratios and swap ingredients to your own delight, and it takes about 5 minutes to make.

 Before we started making our own jelly at home, the thought never really occurred to me.
-I simpy had the habit of buying jelly at the grocery store.
+I simply had the habit of buying jelly at the grocery store.
 Not knowing how to make jelly made me assume it was either diffucult or required a time consuming process.
 As it turns out, neither are true.

 While I'd love to have a cooking blog at some point of my life, this one's still about programming.
 Where am I heading here?